ggfauvel/CMA-unfold/README.md

 ## Acknowledgments

-We wish to acknowledge the support of the National Sci- ence Foundation (NSF Grant No. PHY-2206777) and the Czech Science Foundation (GA ČR) for funding on project number No. 22-42890L in the frame of the National Science Foundation–Czech Science Foundation partnership.
+We wish to acknowledge the support of the National Science Foundation (NSF Grant No. PHY-2206777) and the Czech Science Foundation
+(GA ČR) for funding on project number No. 22-42890L in the frame of the National Science Foundation–Czech Science Foundation partnership.

 ## Third-Party Licenses